Refocusing the science, innovation and technology system

 Public Research Organisations

-- Bioeconomy: formed by bringing together AgResearch, Manaaki Whenua – Landcare Research, Plant & Food Research, and Scion.
-This PRO will drive innovation and enhance the value of New Zealand’s bioeconomy, fostering economic growth and ensuring environmental prosperity.
+- New Zealand Institute for Bioeconomy Science – formed by bringing together AgResearch, Manaaki Whenua – Landcare Research, Plant & Food Research, and Scion.
+This PRO will focus on fostering economic growth and ensuring environmental prosperity, advancing innovation in agriculture, aquaculture, forestry, biotechnology and manufacturing; protecting ecosystems from biosecurity threats and climate risks; and developing new bio-based technologies and products.

-- Earth sciences, including climate and hazards resilience: formed by bringing together the National Institute for Water and Atmospheric Research (NIWA) and the Institute of Geological and Nuclear Sciences Limited (GNS Science), and noting that Cabinet agreed-in-principle for NIWA to acquire MetService as a wholly owned subsidiary.
-This PRO will foster economic and environmental resilience in New Zealand through sustainable resource use, energy innovation, climate science and effective hazard mitigation.
-The process for the NIWA acquisition of MetService will continue as planned.
+- New Zealand Institute for Earth Science – formed by bringing together the National Institute for Water and Atmospheric Research (NIWA) and the Institute of Geological and Nuclear Sciences Limited (GNS Science), noting Cabinet’s decision for NIWA to acquire MetService as a wholly-owned subsidiary.
+This PRO will focus on supporting energy security and sustainability; developing land, marine and mineral resources; and improving resilience to natural hazards and climate-related risks.

 Invest New Zealand and New Zealand Trade and Enterprise